 Beyond that, by featuring employees on social media, guests have a chance to get to know them beforehand.
 As such, they’ll be more comfortable during the tour — which can enhance the overall experience and lead to more positive reviews.

-Ultimately, the social media impact on tourism is something you shouldn’t ignore.
+Ultimately, having a social media marketing strategy for tourism is something you shouldn’t ignore.
 But you have to play around on each platform to find what works best for you.
 Although some channels work for your competitors, you may find success with others.
 That’s for you to figure out.
 You can do that by applying the above social media marketing strategies and tracking and analyzing the results.